zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

     ![Add Fragments to the page to create the mockup you want.](./building-content-pages/images/03.png)

 1. Configure the editable portions of the Page Fragments to customize the look of your Content Page.
-Elements can be configured in some of the following ways:
+Elements can be configured in some of these ways:

     * [Setting a Background Color](#setting-a-background-color)
     * [Using a Background Image](#using-a-background-image)